mcclory/Security-Infrastructure/README.md

 This process is based off of the AWS Documentation related to cross-account log shipping here: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CrossAccountSubscriptions.html

+## Note on Usage Patterns

+This document defines 3 usage patterns:

+* Installed locally
+* In-place Development using VirtualEnvironments
+* Docker containerized deployment

+In all cases, the output is identical - the three workflows execute the same exact code.
+For the purposes of this document, in examples pertaining to command-line interactions the following command components are fully interchangable:

+* `ccli` or `ucsd_cloud_cli` - for the installed python package method
+* `python -m ucsd_cloud_cli` - for the local development execution method
+* `docker run ucsd_cloud_cli` - for the Docker containerized method

 ## Development Environment Prerequisites

 To work on this toolset, you will need several basic requirements installed.
 We follow a very idiomatic/standard setup for working with Python: